tsunamireversal-zz/quad/README.md

 # QUAD : [Q]uery [U]tility for [A]ccelerated [D]evelopment

 ## QUAD has four purposes:

-- Inject knowledge into the Linux shell, available instantly
+- Inject knowledge into the Linux shell, available instantly [konwledge]
-- Provide quick access to hundreds of oneliners you can expand on
+- Provide quick access to hundreds of oneliners you can expand on [access]
-- Centralize commands to help anyone learn about them
+- Centralize commands to help anyone learn about them [centralization]
-- Improve productivity using the Linux shell daily
+- Improve productivity using the Linux shell daily [productivity]

 It is an effort to abstract and standardize usage of hundreds of commands on the shell, but will ALSO allow *anyone* to actually learn what it can do.